meteor/meteor/tools/README.md

 The Meteor Tool code has two modes of running:

 - from local checkout for development
-- from a production release installed by running
+- from a production release installed by running `npm install -g meteor`.
-`curl -L https://install.meteor.com | sh` or a Windows installer.

 There are two different `meteor` / `meteor.bat` starting scripts in development and production.
 The production one is written by the packaging code.